Upcoming exhibition, starting on Octobber 25th, 2023.

 Photo: Mitya Aleshkovsky

-Velvet Terrorism: Pussy Riot’s Russia, Pussy Riot’s first survey exhibition, was initially presented at Kling & Bang, an art space in Reykjavik.
+Velvet Terrorism: Pussy Riot’s Russia, Pussy Riot’s first survey exhibition, was initially presented at Kling & Bang, an artist run space in Reykjavik.
+The exhibition documents Pussy Riot actions, street activism and the repressive Russian context in which they take place.
 It was an encounter in Moscow between Maria “Masha” Alyokhina and Icelandic artist Ragnar Kjartansson that led to this project.
-Kjartansson, who curated the Reykjavik exhibition with Ingibjörg Sigurjónsdóttir and Dorothee Maria Kirch, has described the group’s work as having a “non-consensual relationship with the state.”
+Kjartansson, who curated the Reykjavik exhibition with Ingibjörg Sigurjónsdóttir and Dorothée Kirch, has described the group’s work as having a “non-consensual relationship with the state.”
 Indeed, Pussy Riot has used the police state’s apparatus of repression and authoritarianism as a creative partner, engaging in an uneasy “dance with the devil.”
-The show amply documents both the variety of Pussy Riot’s actions and the reactions and punishments meted out by the authorities.

 Maria Alyokhina is a Russian artist and political activist.
-She was co-winner of the 2012 Lennon Ono Grant for Peace and received the Hannah Arendt Prize in 2014.
+She is the author of Riot Days (2017), which describes her stay in a Russian penal colony following a widely covered show trial in 2012.
+She is currently working on her second book, as well as performing in the show Riot Days alongside other members of Pussy Riot.
+The Pussy Riot collective is the recipient of the 2012 Lennon Ono Grant for Peace and received the Hannah Arendt Prize in 2014.
 Pussy Riot was awarded the 2023 Woody Guthrie Prize, which honours the spirit of resistance through music, literature, dance, and other art forms.

-The exhibition Velvet Terrorism: Pussy Riot’s Russia is organized and circulated by Kling & Bang gallery.
+The exhibition Velvet Terrorism: Pussy Riot’s Russia is organized and circulated by Kling & Bang, Reykjavik.

 Espace M